-Additional information, including Directors' and officers' remuneration and indebtedness, will be contained in the Corporation's management information circular for its annual general meeting.
-Additional financial information is provided in the Corporation's 2014 Annual Report, which contains the Corporation's audited annual consolidated financial statements and management's discussion and analysis as at and for the years ended December 31, 2013 and 2014.
+Additional information with respect to the Corporation, including directors' and officers' remuneration and indebtedness, principal holders of Common Shares and Common Shares authorized for issuance under equity compensation plans is contained in the Corporation's management information circular dated May 7, 2015 for its annual general meeting of shareholders.
+Additional financial information is provided in the Corporation's 2015 Annual Report, which contains the Corporation's audited annual consolidated financial statements and management's discussion and analysis as at and for the years ended December 31, 2014 and 2015.
 Such documentation, along with the information incorporated herein by reference as well as additional information relating to the Corporation may be found under the Corporation's SEDAR profile at www.sedar.com.